When schools, universities will go back to normal after Hurricane Dorian

-Some school districts have already planned for make up days others are working with the Florida Department of Education to schedule makeup hurricane days.
+Some school districts have already planned for makeup days while others are working with the Florida Department of Education to schedule makeup hurricane days.

 Below are the latest scheduled released by Central Florida public school districts and universities.
 This story will be updated as officials announce changes.